Battle of Bear Paw: Aftermath

 The Nez Perce had carried out an epic fighting retreat for 1170 mi across parts of four states, only to be halted 40 mi from safety in Canada.
 Joseph had impressed the entire nation with his campaign.
 Howard and Miles praised the Nez Perce and even General William T. Sherman praised them for their fighting ability and the relative lack of atrocities they committed.
 Miles had promised Joseph that his people would return to reservations in their homeland, but this promise was overruled by Sherman.
 The Nez Perce were sent to Kansas and Indian Territory, despite the protests of Howard and Miles.
 In 1885, the Nez Perce were allowed to return to Washington but Joseph was refused permission to live in his homeland in the Wallowa River Valley in northeastern Oregon.

 Joseph was an eloquent spokesman for his people, well known and respected by his old foes in the U.S. Army and by the American public.
 He died on September 21, 1904, on the Colville Indian Reservation in Washington; his doctor said he died of a broken heart.

 Ten Medals of Honor were presented to soldiers after the battle.
 One interesting pair was that of 1st Lt.
 Henry Romeyn and First Sergeant Henry Hogan.
 Hogan is one of only 19 American servicemen to have won two Medals of Honor.
 He received his for carrying a severely injured Lt.
 Romeyn off the battlefield, also making Hogan one of only three men to receive a Medal of Honor for rescuing a fellow Medal of Honor winner.
 The medals were presented some time later, in 1884.

 Today, the Bear Paw Battlefield is managed by the National Park Service as part of the Nez Perce National Historical Park.
 The site is located 16 mi south of the town of Chinook, on County Route 240 in Blaine County, Montana.
 It was comprehensively surveyed in 1935 by a team that included Nez Perce veterans of the conflict.
 It was listed on the National Register of Historic Places in 1970, and was designated a National Historic Landmark in 1988.

+The Blaine County Museum has an exhibit dedicated to the Bear Paw Battlefield.
+The museum is located in Chinook, Montana.
+The museum provides information about the battle and showcases items from the battlefield.
+The public can organize tours of the Blaine County Museum and the Bear Paw Battlefield jointly.